Multi-agent orchestration is partly a token economics pattern.

 Use the most capable intelligence available, but only where the task actually needs it.

-I still want frontier models.
-I want the strongest reasoning model available for hard synthesis, final judgment, risky coding decisions, and security review.
-I want it anywhere being wrong costs more than the tokens.
+I still want frontier models for hard synthesis, final judgment, risky coding decisions, security review, and important recommendations.
+I want the strongest reasoning model anywhere being wrong costs more than the tokens.

 Many parts of a workflow need care before they need final-authority intelligence.
-Source mapping, open-question extraction, and rough outlines can run in a different lane.
-Likely-file identification and first-pass comparisons can too.
-They still need to come back for review.
+Source mapping, open-question extraction, rough outlines, likely-file identification, and first-pass comparison can run in a different lane.

 From Prompting To Orchestration

-The shift for me was moving from “ask the model to do the thing” to “route the work through a controlled system.”
+The shift is moving from “ask the model to do the thing” to “route the work through a controlled system.”

 At the high level, the system needs four parts: